LukeberryPi/blog/src/articles/everything-i-do-with-raycast.md

 ## Native Extensions

-> These commands don't come with a hotkey by default.
-I customized these.

 Let's start easy.
 These are all **zero configuration** and **free**.

+> By default, these commands don't have a hotkey.
+The hotkeys below are custom.

 ### Clipboard History

 > `⌘` `shift` `C`

 Way before Raycast I used [Maccy](https://maccy.app) for clipboard history.
-Even before that on [Windows](https://support.microsoft.com/en-gb/windows/using-the-clipboard-30375039-ce71-9fe4-5b30-21b7aab6b13f).
+And even before that on [Windows](https://support.microsoft.com/en-gb/windows/using-the-clipboard-30375039-ce71-9fe4-5b30-21b7aab6b13f).

-If I convince you to use any Clipboard History and nothing else, I'll still be proud.
-Because it really is an impactful feature.

-It reshapes how you think about a clipboard, from a simple asset transfer, to a global draft
+It reshapes how you think about copying stuff, from momentary convenience to infinite storage of anything you may want in the future.
+It's like a bookmark and a draft had a baby.

 Someone asked you for the link to a Pull Request you closed last week?
-Search for "pull".
-There it is.
+Open Clipboard History and search for "pull".
+And there it is.

+Here's a tip: always use **Copy picture of selected area to the clipboard** instead of **Save picture of selected area as a file**.
+The latter floods your Desktop with screenshot files.

+You can find the hotkeys for these in **System Settings > Keyboard > Keyboard Shortcuts > Screenshots**

+By doing this you make Clipboard History even more powerful, since you can search for **all screenshots** you've ever taken.

-Your mum accidentally deleted the kid photo you sent her?
-Filter by image.
+Your mum accidentally deleted the kid photo you sent her and is asking for it again?
+Filter by "Images only".
 Easy.

-I cannot express how much time this has saved me in a years time.
-Use it!

 ### Snippets